oktadev/okta-blog/_source/_posts/2022-09-09-supabase-vue.md

 The `Day` component displays the entries for a given day and allows the user to either add a new entry or view the detail for an entry on that day.

 In order to display the detail you'll need an `EntryDetail` component.
-Add `EntryDetail.bvue` to the `components` folder with the following code.
+Add `EntryDetail.vue` to the `components` folder with the following code.

+{% raw %}
 ```vue
 <template>
   <div class="bg-white shadow overflow-hidden sm:rounded-lg">